 We are particularly proud of the appearance of our students.
 Our philosophy is that an emphasis on smart appearance feeds in to good behaviour and good behaviour underpins effective learning.
 Our spirit of constructive, positive competition is reflected in our uniform.
 In addition to black blazer, trousers or skirt our students’ ties indicate the school’s House they belong to.

-The aim of this SOP is to ensure that all students are properly dressed in the correct school uniform at all times whilst in school.
-This is to provide a safe, friendly learning environment that minimises distractions from teaching and learning.
+The aim of this policy is to ensure that all students are properly dressed in the correct school uniform at all times whilst in school.
+This is to provide a safe, friendly learning environment that minimises distractions to teaching and learning.

 The correct school uniform

 - School blazer that must be worn at all times.